A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 Similar to Eq.~\eqref{eq_ED_7}, we have a current-voltage relationship across the d- and c-channels, given by

-where $k_{\text{ch},j}$ is a channel transfer coefficient, given by $k_{\text{ch},j} = \varepsilon D_\infty / L_{\text{ch},j}$, where $D_\infty$ is the diffusion coefficient of ions in free solution.
-The factor $\varepsilon$ is the channel porosity \textit{p} divided by a tortuosity factor $\bm{\tau}$, i.e., $\varepsilon = p / \bm{\tau}$, and describes how in the spacer channel the effective diffusion coefficient for electromigration is lower than in free solution, because of a spacer structure that fills the channel.
-The channel width is $L_{\text{ch},j}$.
+where $k_{\text{ch}}$ is a channel transfer coefficient, given by $k_{\text{ch}} = \varepsilon D_\infty / L_{\text{ch}}$, where $D_\infty$ is the mean diffusion coefficient of ions in free solution.
+The factor $\varepsilon$ is the channel porosity \textit{p} divided by a tortuosity factor $\bm{\tau}$, i.e., $\varepsilon = p / \bm{\tau}$, which describes how in the spacer channel diffusion is slower than in free solution because a spacer structure fills the channel.
+The channel width is $L_{\text{ch}}$.
 Note the factor 2 in Eq.~\eqref{eq_ED_8} which relates to both anions and cations contributing equally to current flow.
-Eq.~\eqref{eq_ED_8} is valid when the two ions have the same diffusion coefficient,\footnote{As long as we have a binary salt, also for ions of different valency and diffusion coefficient, an expression such as Eq.~\eqref{eq_ED_8} can always be arrived at, but the harmonic mean diffusion coefficient must be used.} and in the absence of concentration gradients across the channel.
+Eq.~\eqref{eq_ED_8} is valid when the two ions have the same diffusion coefficient,\footnote{As long as we have a binary salt, also for ions of different valency and diffusion coefficient we can derive an expression such as Eq.~\eqref{eq_ED_8}, based on the harmonic mean diffusion coefficient.} and it neglect concentration changes across the width of the channel.

-Next we consider the four Donnan potential drops at the four membrane/solution interfaces.
-In the symmetric system we discuss, the two Donnan drops at the AEM are exact mirror-images of those at the CEM because we assume the same $|X|$ for AEM and CEM, so we only have to discuss one of these membranes here.
-We continue to assume that we only have monovalent ions in solution.
-We neglect all ion partitioning effects other than the Boltzmann distribution that relates to the charge of ions.
-This Boltzmann equation for each ion, distributing between just in the membrane and just outside, is
+Next we consider the four Donnan potentials at the four membrane/solution interfaces.
+In the symmetric system we discuss, the two Donnan potentials at the AEM are exact mirror-images of those at the CEM, because we assume the same $|X|$ for AEM and CEM, so we only have to discuss one of these membranes here.
+We furthermore assume that we only have monovalent ions in solution.
+The extended Boltzmann equation for each ion, distributing between just in the membrane and just outside, is

-where $\infty$ refers to a position just outside the membrane (in the ED model \textit{z}-dependent), and Eq.~\eqref{eq_Donnan_1} applies to the interface of the membrane with electrolyte in the d- and c-channels.
+where $\infty$ refers to a position just outside the membrane (in the ED model \textit{z}-dependent), and Eq.~\eqref{eq_Donnan_1} applies to the interface of the membrane with electrolyte both in the d- and c-channels.
 The Donnan potential at each of these interfaces is the potential just in the membrane, relative to just outside, in solution.
+A partition coefficient, $\Phi_i$, is also included, which we discussed in section~\ref{section_RO}.
+For IEMs, $\Phi_i$ is likely not very small, not $\ll 0.5$.